 How do dry weather impact the tea making?

 The freshly plucked green leaves had a relatively lower percentage of water: in the pu'er production, it means they needed a shorter withering time, and also slightly ticker layers during this phase.
+During the Shaqing, when the leaves are heated to let the bigger quantity of water to quickly evaporate, they required more care and speed to avoid burnings.

 An advantage of a season like this is at least its regularity: the leaves picked in different days had very similar processing, and the weather was generally suitable for sun-drying of both pu'er and red tea, and for the production of white tea alike.